aanduque/pokefever/.github/README.md

 ### Required

-- [ ] Create a custom post type called “Pokémon” whose slug should be “pokemon”.
+- [X] Create a custom post type called “Pokémon” whose slug should be “pokemon”.
-- [ ] This post type must contain the following properties:
+- [X] This post type must contain the following properties:
-a.
-Photo of the pokemon
+    1. Photo of the pokemon;
-b. pokemon name
+    2. Pokemon name;
-c. pokemon description
+    3. pokemon description;
-d. primary and secondary type of pokemon
+    4. Primary and secondary type of pokemon;
-e. pokemon weight
+    5. Pokemon weight;
-f.
-Pokedex number in older version of the game (you can find this info in the api)
+    6. Pokedex number in older version of the game (you can find this info in the api);
-g.
-Pokedex number in the most recent version of the game (you can find this info in the api)
+    7. Pokedex number in the most recent version of the game (you can find this info in the api);
-h.
-(Optional) The attacks of said pokémon with its short description (in English).
-Said attacks must be stored as desired, considering efficiency and possible reuse.
+    8. (Optional) The attacks of said pokémon with its short description (in English).
+Said attacks must be stored as desired, considering efficiency and possible reuse;

+#### Notes on itens 1 and 2

+No surprises on this itens.
+As you'll see during the code review, the piece in charge of creating the custom post types and the associated taxonomies is the main theme class `Pokefever\Pokefever`, based on whatever post types are being described by each provider.

+As we'll elaborate later, the code is designed to support multiple "monster" providers.
+We have added the `Pokemon` and started to implement the `Digimon` provider as well.

+Adding new providers is as simple as creating a new class that implements the `Pokefever\Contracts\Monster_Provider` contract and implementing the required methods.

+Then, we just need to make sure we register the provider using the `Pokefever\Pokefever::register_provider` method in one of our registered features.

+It sound more complicated than it is, but it's actually pretty simple.
+We'll elaborate more on this later.

 - [ ] Generate 3 pokemon manually with the data requested in point 2 using the PokéAPI.
 - [ ] Create a template for the custom post type "pokemon" and display:
     1. Photo of the pokemon